We’ve put together some of the most important Hand Washing Facts & tips.

-- Sanitisers are less effective than soap and water because people may not use enough or may wipe it off before it has dried.
+- Sanitizers are less effective than soap and water because people may not use enough or may wipe it off before it has dried.

-- Soap and Water are more effective than hand sanitisers at removing certain kinds of germs.
+- Soap and Water are more effective than hand sanitizers at removing certain kinds of germs.

-- Hand-washing reminder signs increase frequency and length of hand-washing.
+- Hand-washing reminder signs increase the frequency and length of hand-washing.

 - 7% of women and 15% of men do NOT wash their hands at all after using the bathroom.